Lusail: Transport

-Qatar Rail is involved in the construction of the Lusail LRT.
-First designed in August 2007, the Lusail LRT will be spread over a distance of 33.1 km, of which 10.4 km will be underground and the remaining 22.7 km will be overground.
+Qatar Rail is involved in the construction of the Lusail Tram.
+First designed in August 2007, the Lusail Tram will be spread over a distance of 33.1 km, of which 10.4 km will be underground and the remaining 22.7 km will be overground.
 The network will connect to the Doha Metro Red Line through the Lusail Main Station and the Lusail Marina Station.